emtee40/banderlabs-archive/README.md

 Archival repo of the Banderlabs app collection for Android.
 They are rather old, created around 2011, so may not work as developed under newer Android operating systems.

+These apps require the user to use 'MENU' which is no longer a soft-key (I think Gingerbread was last major use, with possible KitKat usage).
+Even then, the two apps I tried, only one worked and that was with Notepad.